tocco/tocco-docs/bs/mail.rst

 * Who sent the mail(s) (login(s))?
 * Does the message end up in spam with a specific provider (e.g. Google, Bluewin, Gmx)?
+* Was a bounce mail returned (i.e. was a mail returned to the sender about a failed delivery)?
+If so, get a copy.

 Analyzing the issue: